solislemuslab/potato-seed-cert/README.md

 │   ├── variety.py                  # describes where data came from
 │   └── sub-folder/       # may contain subdirectories
 ├── processed_data/       # intermediate files from the analysis
-├── manuscript/           # manuscript describing the results ├── results/              # results of the analysis (data, tables, figures) ├── src/                  # contains all code in the project │   ├── LICENSE           # license for your code
+├── requirements.txt                # software requirements and dependencies
-│   ├── requirements.txt  # software requirements and dependencies
+├── results/              # results of the analysis (data, tables, figures) ├── assets/                  # contains all code in the project │   ├── tabs.css                    # css style for tabs │   ├── requirements.txt            # software requirements and dependencies
 │   └── ...
 └── doc/                  # documentation for your project
     ├── index.rst